Approved by the ADHO Steering Committee on 10 November 2022

 The committee should organize a meeting at each of the conferences in both of the two years prior to their own.
 Committee members should make best efforts to attend conferences with the understanding that physical presence at conferences—while strongly encouraged—is not a requirement.

 The Program Chairs are voting members of the program committee and may together cast a single deciding vote in case of a tie (see also Golden Rule of Consensus).

-LOs have veto power over keynote selections insofar as they are responsible for the expenses of the keynote speaker(s).
+LOs have veto power over keynote selections insofar as they are responsible for the expenses of the keynote speaker(s), with the exception of the Busa or Zampolli prize winners.
 However, it is recommended that LOs raise concerns about potential keynote speaker(s) before the PC votes.

 After the PC has voted on keynote selections, they inform the CCC of the process and their selections.
 The CCC reviews the final candidates for issues of cultural, geographic, and other forms of diversity and advises the PC if they have any concerns.

 The PC ensures that each session of the conference has a chair who will introduce the presenters and will keep time for each of the presentations.
 The manner in which these session chairs are chosen is determined by the PC.

 The Program Chairs initiate and oversee the review process for all proposals received by the deadline.
 It is desirable that the Program Chairs be experienced in programming a peer-reviewed conference and that they have served on prior program committees in this community.